Once Upon a Time in Hollywood: Preproduction and casting

-When Butler auditioned for the film, he was not aware of which character he was being considered for.
+Butler auditioned, but was unclear about the role for which he was considered.
 Tarantino told him it was for a villain or a hero on Lancer, when in fact it was for Tex Watson.
 To prepare for her audition, Maya Hawke practiced with her father, Ethan Hawke.
 She stated, "He (Tarantino) actually organized a really amazing callback process that was unlike anything I've ever been through... except maybe auditioning for drama school."
 Willis auditioned for two roles, neither of which she got, but was later offered the part of Joanna Pettet.
 Sydney Sweeney said everyone she auditioned with did so for the same character, then were told they could do extra credit.
 Some did artwork, and she wrote a letter in character.
-Julia Butters says her sitcom American Housewife was on while Tarantino was writing her character, Trudi Frazer.
+Julia Butters says her sitcom American Housewife was on while Tarantino was writing her character, Trudi Fraser.
 He looked up and said, "Maybe she can try this."

-Burt Reynolds was cast as George Spahn in May 2018, but died in September before filming his scenes and was replaced by Bruce Dern.
-Reynolds did a rehearsal and script reading, his last performance.
-After reading the script and learning that Pitt would be portraying Booth, Reynolds told Tarantino, "You gotta have somebody say, 'You're pretty for a stunt guy.'"
+Burt Reynolds was cast as George Spahn in May 2018, but died in September before he was able to film his scenes and was replaced by Bruce Dern.
+Reynolds did a rehearsal and script reading, which became his last performance.
+After Reynolds read the script and learned Pitt would be portraying Booth, Reynolds advised Tarantino: "You gotta have somebody say, 'You're pretty for a stunt guy.'"
 The line appears in the film, spoken to Booth by Bruce Lee.
 The last thing Reynolds did before he died was run lines with his assistant for Once Upon a Time in Hollywood.

-Tarantino initially approached Jennifer Lawrence to portray Manson Family member Squeaky Fromme, saying "She was interested but something just didn't work out."
+Tarantino initially approached Jennifer Lawrence to portray Manson family member Squeaky Fromme, saying, "She was interested but something just didn't work out."
 Tarantino had also spoken to Tom Cruise about playing Cliff Booth, who was being considered for the role.
-Charlie Day was the producers' first choice to play Manson.
-Day did not show up to interview for the part because he did not want to see himself in that role.
-Macaulay Culkin auditioned for an undisclosed role.
-It was his first audition in eight years.
-It was also initially reported that Samuel L. Jackson was in talks for a major role.
-Actor Lew Temple, who played a minor role in the film said that Jack Nicholson shot an undisclosed role for the movie.
+Charlie Day was offered to audition for the part of Manson, but did not appear as scheduled because he did not want to see himself in that role.
+Macaulay Culkin auditioned for an undisclosed role, which he later characterized as "a disaster" due in part it being his first audition in eight years.
+It was also initially reported that frequent Tarantino collaborator Samuel L. Jackson was in talks for a role as the villain of a Bounty Law episode.

 Filming and design

-When it came to the look of 1969 Hollywood in the film a large part of it was told through the memory of a child.
-Tarantino stated: